Trilarion/imperialism-remake/documentation/definition/ui.rst

   can be turned off if wished.
 * Do we want to have customized mouse cursors?
 Easy to implement, but is there any real benefit?
 Mouse cursors should indicate possible actions.
-* Savegames should have a screen shown always.
+* Save games should have a pre-view screen shown always.
 * Inbuilt functionality to make a screenshot.